irq8/trackercat/README.md

 This will export trackpoint times and coordinates from a GPX file.
 This can be quite cumbersome and, usually, contains well over 9,000 timestamps (depending on the GPX file and GPS device).
 Among many other things, trackpoint times can give you a deeper understanding as to the timeframe of data stored on the GPS device.

+Using this function, you can manually narrow down your timeframe using some excel-fu.
+Unlike using regular expressions (which may prove troublesome against massive XML files), TrackerCat can handle this with ease.

 When run with -csv - after extracting trackpoint times - it'll also ask whether or not you want the parent Active Log info printed to their own CSV.
+This is completely optional and may not be necessary in all cases.

 **Help & Feature Check**